-100% of all profits from LLL go to funding the One Room (un)Schoolhouse and other projects we love.
+100% of all profits from LLL go to funding the One Room (un)Schoolhouse.

-You’ve heard of Permaculture Design, but you’re not really sure what it’s about, how it’s unique.
-If you’re like most aspiring villagers, at some point you probably find yourself feeling overwhelmed, working a job that doesn’t fulfill you, feeding your family food that doesn’t nourish them, or stalling on the next stage of development because you’re not quite sure how to go about it.
-Or maybe you associate Permaculture with scarcity and deprivation and really resist a life of limits.
+If you’re like most aspiring villagers, at some point you probably find yourself feeling overwhelmed, working a job that doesn’t fulfill you, feeding your family food that doesn’t nourish them, or stalling on the next stage of development because you’re not quite sure how to go about it even though you know in every cell of your body that simplicity and sustainability are the way of the future.

 You know you want to increase your self-sufficiency.

 But you feel paralyzed.
 It seems impossible to find the time or know the right place to start.
 You may have had chickens in the past and they all got eaten by racoons, or coyotes and it feels like too much work to do it all over again just for a few eggs.
 Maybe you’ve joined a forum or listserve to get some feedback and build a sense of community.
 Maybe you even have a real live farm, but are exhausted and overwhelmed.
 Despite your best intentions, you’re still feeling discouraged, or stuck, or isolated.

 I’m a city girl.
 My mother tells the story of when she asked me where orange juice comes from and I said, You squeeze the can.
 Ya.
 I get the, not knowing the first thing feeling well.

 When my family and I became interested in Food and Farming as adults, we were convinced that we needed to find a way to move to the country before we could have a farm.
 We would pore over Self-Sufficiency books for hours dreaming of the day when we could escape and begin our country farmer’s dream.